Why does bullying happen?

 Any student, through no fault of their own, may be a target of bullying.

 Students are bullied for lots of reasons.
 Sometimes they are bullied because they are different, or because they are clever or popular.
 It can be caused by differences in race, sexuality, religion, disabilities and abilities, weight, height or anything that creates a difference between one child and another.
 At other times they are simply in the wrong place at the wrong time.

 Students who bully sometimes have problems and are unhappy.
 They may be trying to make up for a lack of attention, power or love in their own lives; by bullying, they try to get these in their own lives.
 These students need to feel powerful and seem to enjoy harming others.
 They often do not understand the feelings of the person they bully.

-Those who persisitently bully often do so in order to dominate others and improve their own social status.
+Those who persistently bully often do so in order to dominate others and improve their own social status.
 Bullying often comes from a belief that it's okay to act that way.
 Sometimes they don't even know that what they are doing is bullying behaviour, or they don't understand how much hurt and anxiety they cause.

 Some common reasons why someone may bully others

 - To gain a sense of power among their classmates.

 - They are scared, so they try to scare others to hide their feelings.

 - They are unhappy and take it out on others.

 - They are being bullied themselves.